MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-invoice-sales-orders-overview.md

 ## Stakeholders

-Many people in an organization contribute to the design of the invoice sales orders process in your Dynamics 365 project, such as:
+Many people in an organization contribute to the design of the invoice customers process in your Dynamics 365 project, such as:

 - **Finance stakeholders** like the CFO, controller, and accounting manager